equivocates/remarkabletemplates/README.md

 # remarkabletemplates
-Custom Templates for the Remarkable Tablet
+Custom Templates for the Remarkable Tablet.
 Add to your templates.json:

     {
       "name": "3-Weekplanner",